Investing in Organic's Future

 Clif Bar Spearheads $10 Million Investment to Fund Five Endowed Chairs Focused on Organic Agricultural Research

-As Clif Bar’s Matthew Dillon, director of agricultural policy and programs likes to say, “Organic farming really isn’t farming like your grandpa used to.
+As Clif Bar alum and previous director of agricultural policy and programs Matthew Dillon likes to say, “Organic farming really isn’t farming like your grandpa used to.
 It’s not just little boutique farms doing a couple acres of veggies.
 There’s a much bigger picture out there; organic has the potential to be a major catalyst for positive change, improving our environment and the quality of food for consumers.
 But organic needs to continue to innovate to achieve these greater goals.”

 This is all great news.
 Except that organic crop research has not kept up with consumer demand.
 In fact, despite organic’s rapid growth in the market, organic agriculture receives less than 1 percent of total public spending on agricultural research.